Bklieger/ScribeWizard/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

-# Groqnotes: Generate structured notes from audio using Groq, Whisper, and Llama3
+# Groqnotes: Generate organized notes from audio using Groq, Whisper, and Llama3

 Groqnotes is a streamlit app that scaffolds the creation of structured lecture notes by iteratively parsing and generating notes from transcribed audio lectures using Groq's Whisper API.
 The app mixes Llama3-8b and Llama3-70b, utilizing the larger model for generating the notes structure and the faster of the two for creating the content.